vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Bodies and the Beanstalk.md

 ##### Spectrums
 Hurt or Subdue: 4 | Threaten: 4 | Convince: -
 ##### Custom Moves

-**Giant**: When Grant takes a physical harm or subdual status, reduce it by 3.
+Alert: When Grant enters the scene, give him **Giant**: When Grant takes a physical harm or subdual status, reduce it by 3.
 When the MC makes a hard move with Grant,